 Advisory Committee.
-The Advisory Committee on Residential and Nonresidential Structures that advises the board is renamed the Advisory Committee on Factory-built Structures and Tiny Homes and expanded in size to include two members from the tiny home industry.
+The Advisory Committee on Residential and Nonresidential Structures that advises the board is renamed the Advisory Committee on Factory-built Structures and Tiny Homes and expanded in size to include two members from the tiny home industry and one from energy conservation.